 Students are permitted to attend only those classes for which they have officially registered and paid.
 It is the responsibility of students to ensure that they are following the suggested program scope and sequence while meeting all program requirements for graduation.
 Failure to do so may result in extending their program of study and delaying graduation.

 Johnson College reserves the right to cancel a program, course, or section; change the time of meeting; subdivide a section; or combine two or more sections as circumstances may require.
 Every effort is made to minimize the impact of such changes on students.
+The Office of the Registrar will process the changes and notify the student via their Johnson College email.
 Students who are involved in a change of schedule should see their academic advisor.
-The Office of the Registrar will process the changes.

 Course Section Numbers